jamesmunns/python-sdk/README.rst

 =========================

 Welcome to the relayr Python Library.
-The repository provides Python developers with programmatic access points to the relayr platform.
+The repository provides Python developers with programmatic access points to the relayr platform for the Internet of Things.

 These include access to the relayr cloud via the relayr API_ as well as direct connection to the relayr WunderBar sensors, via Bluetooth Low